92-crew/dod-api/README.md

 do or die
 ---
 **1. dod-member**
-  ㄴ member-api
+  - member-api
-  ㄴ member-domain
+  - member-domain
-  ㄴ member-meta
+  - member-meta

 dev env.
   - gradle